-The procedure covers complaints about the council’s services to children in need or in care; about how the Council applies to take a child into care; many complaints about fostering and adoption services and complaints about services to children leaving care.
+The procedure covers complaints about the council’s services to children in need or in care; about how the council applies to take a child into care; many complaints about fostering, special guardianship and adoption services and complaints about services to children leaving care.
 You can find further details about what is covered by following the link to the relevant guidance (Getting the best from complaints).

 Is there anything excluded from the procedure?

 The procedure does not include complaints about child protection matters or how the council assesses families and prepares reports for the court in private proceedings (so-called Section 7 or 37 reports).
 These will be dealt with under the council’s own complaints procedure.
 Councils should be clear about which procedure they are using, and why.